Laurence Olivier: 1955–1956: Last productions with Leigh

 In their third production of the 1955 Stratford season, Olivier played the title role in Titus Andronicus, with Leigh as Lavinia.
 Her notices in the part were damning, (Note: Tynan wrote in The Observer, "As Lavinia, Vivien Leigh receives the news that she is about to be ravished on her husband's corpse with little more than the mild annoyance of one who would have preferred foam rubber".) but the production by Peter Brook and Olivier's performance as Titus received the greatest ovation in Stratford history from the first-night audience, and the critics hailed the production as a landmark in post-war British theatre.
 Olivier and Brook revived the production for a continental tour in June 1957; its final performance, which closed the old Stoll Theatre in London, was the last time Leigh and Olivier acted together.

 Leigh became pregnant in 1956 and withdrew from the production of Coward's comedy South Sea Bubble.
-The day after her final performance in the play she miscarried and entered a period of depression that lasted for months.
-In the same year Olivier directed and co-starred with Marilyn Monroe in a film version of The Sleeping Prince, retitled The Prince and the Showgirl.
+The day after her final performance in the play, she miscarried and entered a period of depression that lasted for months.
+In the same year, Olivier directed and co-starred with Marilyn Monroe in a film version of The Sleeping Prince, retitled The Prince and the Showgirl.
 Although the filming was challenging because of Monroe's behaviour, the film was appreciated by the critics.
+He received a BAFTA nomination for his performance.